-107. In addition to the provision for the maintenance of statistics by the FIU, section 18(1) of the FIUTTA requires that annual reports on the performance of the FIU be prepared and submitted to the Minister within two months of the end of the financial year.
+99. In addition to the provision for the maintenance of statistics by the FIU, section 18(1) of the FIUTTA requires that annual reports on the performance of the FIU be prepared and submitted to the Minister within two months of the end of the financial year.
 The financial year end of the FIU is September, 30.
-The Annual Reports for 2010, 2011 and 2012 have been published on the FIU website.
+The Annual Reports for 2010 to 2013 have been published on the FIU website.

-108. While section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation, it is noted that the Annual Reports only contained information on suspicious transaction or suspicious activity reports received and transmitted .
+100. While section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation, it is noted that the Annual Reports only contained information on suspicious transaction or suspicious activity reports received and transmitted.
 While the provisions address the FIU, the examiners' recommended action refers to tangible results from other relevant stakeholders in the system.
 The authorities advised in a previous follow-up report that the office of the DPP generates an annual report that is statistically based.
-No figures from this report have ever been presented for the follow-up reports.
+Tangible results and co-operation matters from other stakeholders in the AML/CFT system accounted for one (1) arrest, charge and sentencing in a foreign jurisdiction in December 2013.
+Further, four (4) matters classified as ongoing are being investigated by foreign LEAs and FIUs based on spontaneous reporting by the FIU.
+Two (2) matters are being investigated by local LEAs as part of joint operations.

-109. For the period January to June 2013, the Customs and Excise Division sent information on nine hundred and thirty-six (936) currency declaration forms to the FIU, provided assistance in two (2) investigations, comprising one (1) foreign and one (1) local.
-During the same period three (3) detention orders were served and one hundred and seventy-nine (179) charges laid for making a false declaration and three (3) charges for importation/exportation of concealed goods.
-Additionally, six (2) intelligence reports were disseminated by the FIU to the Customs and Excise Division,
+101. For the period August 2013 to January 2014, the Customs and Excise Division sent information on three hundred and sixty-three (363) currency declaration forms to the FIU, provided assistance in five (5) investigations, comprising two (2) foreign and three (3) local.
+During the same period no detention orders were served or charges laid for making a false declaration.
+Additionally, two (2) intelligence reports were disseminated by the FIU to the Customs and Excise Division which was also investigating one (1) SAR.

-110. The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period January to July 2013.
+102. The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period August 2013 to January 2014.